RESPRiT/toamema/README.md

 * Alerts users via comment when they forget to flair their posts
 * Updates the sidebar with information such as the days since Bionicle was cancelled

+## Features in progress
+* Tweet top posts to Twitter
+* Translate English to Matoran

 ## Possible upcoming features
 * Allow users to get special user flair not generally available
 * Tally posts/karma per user to create a leaderboards
-* Translate English to Matoran
 * Post top posts to /r/BionicleLego (probably weekly, given permission)
-* Tweet top posts to Twitter

 ## Basic usage
 Run this command to get the base requirements: